hoprnet/hoprnet/packages/core-ethereum/crates/core-ethereum-actions/README.md

 ## `transaction_queue`

 The `TransactionQueue` object acts as general outgoing on-chain transaction MPSC queue.
-The queue is picked up one-by-one in an infinite loop that's executed in `core-hopr`.
+The queue is picked up one-by-one in an infinite loop that's executed in `core-transport`.
 Any component that gets a `TransactionSender` type, can send new transaction requests to the queue via its `send` method.
 A new `TransactionSender` can be obtained by calling `new_sender` method on the `TransactionQueue` and can be subsequently cloned.
 The possible transactions that can be sent into the queue are declared in the `Transaction` enum.